zkat/srisum/README.md

 `-w, --warn` - warn about improperly formatted SRI lines

 When checking, the input should be a former output of this program.
 The default mode is to print line with space-separated SRI digests, one more space, and a name for each FILE.

+To get a better idea about how tools like `srisum` can be used for various tasks, consider reading [this blog post.](https://shapeshed.com/unix-sha1sum/)

+While written for `sha1sum`, the API and usage is identical.
+You should be able to do everything shown there with `srisum`.

 ## AUTHOR